- Children Diagnosed With Cancer: Financial and Insurance Issues

 If a person is fired for gross misconduct, he or she is not eligible for COBRA – and neither are the children or spouse.

 COBRA is not given automatically but must be chosen by the former employee or beneficiary within 60 days of getting the written COBRA “election notice” (this is not always within 60 days of when you stopped working).
 The employer must notify an employee in writing that COBRA is available after work is stopped or hours are reduced.
-If you elect to keep your insurance through COBRA during that 60 days, it will retroactively cover you back to the date your insurance ended.
+If you elect to keep your and your dependents’ insurance through COBRA during that 60 days, it will retroactively cover back to the date the insurance ended.

 But there’s also a deadline for notifying the plan administrator of qualifying events that don’t directly involve the employer, which varies according to the qualifying event.
 Whose responsibility it is to notify the plan administrator also depends on the qualifying event.
 In cases of family changes, the beneficiary must do it, for instance, in these situations: